-My research focuses on understanding biological interactions in the terrestrial environment, particularly among plants, soils, mycorrhizal fungi and herbivores.
-Much of this research concerns the role of biological interactions in the context of carbon and mineral nutrient cycling, and therefore my group uses isotopic tracers to quantify nutrient fluxes.
+Research in my group focuses on understanding biological interactions in the terrestrial environment, particularly among plants, soils, mycorrhizal fungi and herbivores.
+Much of this research concerns the role of biological interactions in the context of carbon and mineral nutrient cycling, and therefore my group often uses isotopic tracers to quantify nutrient fluxes.
 A key research focus is on the ecology of symbiotic mycorrhizal fungi that inhabit the roots of most plants and are ideal models for testing ecological theory, and crucial in regulating biogeochemical cycling and plant fitness.
 Our research is applied to tropical and temperate forests, peatlands, grasslands and agri-ecosystems.

 Active research projects

-5. NERC Capital Equipment “In situ mobile isotope trace gas laboratory” £590k.
+- NERC Capital Equipment “In situmobile isotope trace gas laboratory” £590k.
 PI: D Johnson

 - “What makes a specialist special?
 The physiology of ecological specialization in plant-fungal mutualisms”.
 May 2015-2018.
 NERC Standard. £630k.
 PI: D Johnson.
 NE/M015653/1.